Helping customers is an essential part of every business strategy, but did you know it’s also an essential part of your marketing strategy?

 When your customer service team is repeatedly answering the same questions, it’s time to consider creating a Frequently Asked Questions (FAQ) section on your website.
 It’s a useful and easy way to add unique, relevant content and assist confused customers in the middle of their purchase journey.

-An FAQ page lets you address common pain points to reduce the number of calls.
-We highly recommend organising your FAQ page by categories, to help your customers find the answer to their question faster, and understand your product or service better.
+An FAQ page lets you address common pain points to reduce the number of calls or emails.
+We highly recommend organising your FAQ page by categories, to help customers find the answer to their question faster, and understand your product or service better.
 It’s also recommended to make your FAQ pages accessible from any of your channels, such as a website, blog, social accounts.
 This will save both you and your customers a lot of time.

 When first developing a FAQ, start by polling your customer service department and directly reaching out to customers to find the most common and important questions prospects may have.